Pranaykumar30/Crime-Detection-WebApp-v2/README.md

   - Labeled images with YOLOv8 and remapped to custom classes.
   - Split into train (70%), val (15%), test (15%) sets.
   - Preprocessed images with augmentation pipeline.

+  - Day 2 completed with dataset fully labeled, split, and preprocessed.